-PPT2001 - Reciprocating Engines | 4 Semester Credits (52 Didactic Hours, 71.5 Lab Hours) Prerequisites: MAT1001, PHY1001, GEN1001, GEN1002, GEN1003 engine cooling systems, and reciprocating engine exhaust systems are covered in detail.
-Reciprocating engine instrument systems are discussed.
+PPT2001 - Reciprocating Engines | 4 Semester Credits (52 Didactic Hours, 71.5 Lab Hours) Prerequisites: MAT1001, PHY1001, GEN1001, GEN1002, GEN1003 engine instrument systems are discussed.
 A reciprocating engine is removed and reinstalled.
 Upon completion of this course, students should be able to explain the operation of and inspect, troubleshoot and repair of engine induction, cooling, exhaust, and reciprocating engine instrument systems and can remove and reinstall an aircraft reciprocating engine.